Mykolaiv

 The city serves as a transportation hub for Ukraine, containing a sea port, commercial port, river port, highway, railway junction, and airport.

 Much of Mykolaiv's land area consists of parks.
-Park Peremohy (Victory) is a large park on the peninsula just north of the city center of Mykolaiv, on the north side of the Inhul river.
+Park Peremohy (Victory) is a large park on the peninsula just north of the city center, on the north side of the Inhul river.

+Until 2016, the main street of Mykolaiv was called Sovetskaya (“Soviet Street”).
+In 2016, it was renamed Soborna Street.